korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 Notice the compiler errors I'm getting, in the initializer block, on this field in the if statements.
 If I hover over one of those, it says Illegal forward reference.
-I can't reference a field that has not been initialized, in my initializer block.
+I can't reference a field that has not been initialized in my initializer block.
 I'll revert that change, putting the birth order statement back top.
 In addition to an instance initializer block,